krahets/hello-algo/en/docs/chapter_dynamic_programming/intro_to_dynamic_programming.md

-# Introduction to Dynamic Programming
+# Introduction to dynamic programming

-<u>Dynamic programming</u> is an important algorithmic paradigm that breaks a problem into smaller subproblems and stores the solutions to avoid redundant computations, which optimizes performance.
+<u>Dynamic programming</u> is an important algorithmic paradigm that decomposes a problem into a series of smaller subproblems, and stores the solutions of these subproblems to avoid redundant computations, thereby significantly improving time efficiency.

 In this section, we start with a classic problem, first presenting its brute force backtracking solution, identifying the overlapping subproblems, and then gradually deriving a more efficient dynamic programming solution.

-!!!
-Question "Climbing stairs"
+!!! question "Climbing stairs"

     Given a staircase with $n$ steps, where you can climb $1$ or $2$ steps at a time, how many different ways are there to reach the top?